andreipopescufilimon/airqualityanalyzer/README.md

 📊 Monitoring air quality for a healthier world and environment.
 The AQ Project introduces a portable, solar-powered module providing real-time insights into air quality levels and weather conditions.

 🔬 **Key Features:**
-- Real-time monitoring of air quality indoors and outdoors
+- Real-time monitoring of air quality and weather
-- Solar-powered, rechargeable battery for sustainability
+- Solar-powered, safe for environment
 - Effectively measures various air pollutants

 🚀 **Project Highlights:**